-It is very important that your doctor check your progress at regular visits to make sure that pegfilgrastim is working properly.
+It is very important that your doctor check you or your child's progress at regular visits to make sure that pegfilgrastim is working properly.
 Blood tests may be needed to check for unwanted effects.

-If you have left upper stomach pain or shoulder tip pain, contact your doctor right away.
+If you or your child have left upper stomach pain or shoulder tip pain, contact your doctor right away.
 This could be a symptom of a serious side effect with the spleen.

-Check with your doctor right away at the first sign of any infection such as fever; chills; cough; diarrhea; sore throat; or redness, swelling, or pain around a cut or sore.
+Check with your doctor right away at the first sign of any infection such as fever, chills, cough, sore throat, or redness, swelling, or pain around a cut or sore.

-pegfilgrastim may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash; itching; swelling of the face, tongue, or throat; trouble with breathing; or chest pain after you receive the medicine.
+Pegfilgrastim may cause serious allergic reactions, including anaphylaxis.
+This can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you or your child have a rash, itching, swelling of the face, tongue, or throat, trouble breathing, or chest pain after you receive the medicine.

 You should not use pegfilgrastim for 14 days before and up to 24 hours after you receive cancer medicines.